Already free of coronavirus, this country could become the first to be vaccinated

 Sylvia Osarch, 60, a doctor of geriatric medicine, was the first person in Palau to receive the vaccine on Sunday.

 "I felt excited to set an example for my community," she said.
 "I want to tell the community that I took the vaccine to protect them.
-So when it is their turn to take it, please take it to protect us, the healthcare providers."
+So when it is their turn to take it, please take it to protect us, the health care providers."

 Palau chose the Moderna vaccine because it can be stored in a standard refrigerator, Udui said.
 At first, the island didn't have the facilities to store the Pfizer vaccine at its required minus 70 degrees Celsius (minus 94 degrees Fahrenheit).